tghartland/masters2-binder/README.md

 `S3_HOST` value goes into the workflow yaml as a parameter.

-A bucket for artifact storage should be created in the S3 storage and its name should also given as a parameter in the workflow.
+A bucket for artifact storage should be created in the S3 storage and its name should also be given as a parameter in the workflow.

 ### Start workflow